-(74) Incident statistics and summaries of significant incidents are included in quarterly cyber security reports to the IT Policy, Risk and Assurance Committee (IT PRAC), the Vice-Chancellor's Risk and Compliance Committee (VCRCC), and the Senate Risk and Audit Committee (SRAC).
+(74) Incident statistics and summaries of significant incidents are included in quarterly cyber security reports to the IT Policy, Risk and Assurance Committee (IT PRAC), the University Senior Executive Team (USET), and the Senate Risk and Audit Committee (SRAC).

 (75) Cyber security incident reports are stored in the cyber security incident report register.
-All incident reports must be distributed to the CSRCC, VCRCC and SRAC.
+All incident reports must be distributed to the CSRCC and SRAC.
 Incident reports are distributed to USET as required.

-- (76) Tabletop exercises are recorded in the cyber security training register.
-Summary reports of tabletop exercises must be distributed to attendees and the VCRCC and USET if required. - (77) Actions from tabletop exercises and improvement actions from post-incident reviews are recorded in the IT Outstanding Actions Register for tracking.
+(76) Tabletop exercises are recorded in the cyber security training register.
+Summary reports of tabletop exercises must be distributed to attendees and USET if required.

+(77) Actions from tabletop exercises and improvement actions from post-incident reviews are recorded in the IT Outstanding Actions Register for tracking.